arshidhaar/Accenture_s-Product-Design-Virtual-Experience-Program/README.md

 # Accentue's Product Design Virtual Experience Program
+## Powered by FORAGE
 ### Welcome to the Accenture North America Product Design virtual experience program.

+This program is powered by Forage on product designing.After successful completion of task certificate can be acquired.

 _Task 1:_

 __Create a new music player screen that incorporates the lyrics feature-__